tecladocode/rest-apis-flask-python/docs/docs/04_docker_intro/03_run_docker_container/README.md

 But the container's ports are not accessible from outside the container by default.
 We need to tell Docker that when we access a certain port in our computer, those requests and responses should be forwarded to a certain port in our container.

-So we'll run the container, but we must remember to a port (e.g. 5000) in our computer to port 5000 in the container
+So we'll run the container, but we must remember to forward a port (e.g. 5000) in our computer to port 5000 in the container

 To do so, run this command: